mmoundraty/cse15l-lab-reports/lab5.md

 TA: Think about how strings work and how it connects to reloading your page on the web server.
 When entering data in your query think about why your previous inputs are being overwritten.

 Student: Alright I will try that.
-I see that for my message variable that I needed to do += instead of just = to my data that I am displaying.
+I see that for my message variable that I needed to do `+=` instead of just `=` to my data that I am displaying since doing `=` only will overwrite the previous query inputs and shows why I'm not having new line of output in my web server.

+Here is the fixed code:
 ![Image](2lab.png)

+Here is the fixed output now:
 ![Image](6lab.png)

 [Information needed about the setup]